 The Cayman Islands Hospital offers three single delivery suites, eight maternity rooms (three single and five double rooms) and is home to the only Neonatal Intensive Care Unit (NICU) on the Island.
 The standard of care is excellent.

-CTMH Doctors Hospital re-opened their newly renovated maternity ward in 2017 and it now offers the only two private delivery suites on-Island.
+Doctors Hospital offers the only private delivery suites on-Island.
 The suites have been designed for your comfort and your birth partner is welcome to stay the night.

-Most high-risk pregnancies can be managed on-Island and the NICU provides excellent care for premature babies from around 28 weeks, or even earlier if needed.
+Most high-risk pregnancies can be managed and delivered on-Island.
+The NICU provides excellent care for premature babies from around 28 weeks, or even earlier if needed.
 Sometimes it may be necessary to transfer the mum-to-be or the newborn overseas, usually the USA, for complex care.
 If the baby has been born, it will require an emergency passport to travel, and your own documents will need to be in order too.

-Discuss with your OB which hospitals they can practice in.
+Discuss with your OB which hospitals they can practise in.
 It’s worth touring your chosen hospital beforehand to familiarise yourself with the space, staff and amenities.

 As most baby books will tell you, you don’t need to head straight to the hospital once you feel your first contraction.
 It is, however, advisable to discuss in advance with your OB or midwife when to contact them and how.
 Once you have made contact, be sure to follow their advice carefully.

 When arriving at the hospital, head straight to the Maternity Ward.
-Don’t forget to bring your ID and insurance card if you have one.
+Don’t forget to bring your ID, insurance card if you have one and mask.
 Leave your hospital bag in the car, so that your partner or caregiver has both hands free to help you if necessary.
 They can retrieve it once you are settled.